raycast/utils/docs/utils-reference/react-hooks/useCachedPromise.md

 # `useCachedPromise`

 Hook which wraps an asynchronous function or a function that returns a Promise and returns the [AsyncState](#asyncstate) corresponding to the execution of the function.

+It follows the `stale-while-revalidate` cache invalidation strategy popularized by [HTTP RFC 5861](https://tools.ietf.org/html/rfc5861). `useCachedPromise` first returns the data from cache (stale), then executes the promise (revalidate), and finally comes with the up-to-date data again.

 The last value will be kept between command runs.

 {% hint style="info" %}
 The value needs to be JSON serializable.